Adjunct Research Professor of Chemical Engineering and Materials Science

 Prof. Roberts lab uses mRNA display to design new peptides and proteins exploring fundamental aspects of molecular recognition, strategies for new drug development, and probes for biological systems.

-WISE Gabilan Assistant Professor and Assistant Professor of Chemical Engineering and Materials Science
+WISE Gabilan Assistant Professor and Assistant Professor of Chemical Engineering and Materials Science and Chemistry

 Shaama's research focuses on developing catalysts and photocatalysts to meet energy-efficiency and sustainability goals.
 Her group utilizes quantum chemistry to find active, selective, and stable catalytic materials for efficient valorization of CH bonds and green conversion of anthropogenic carbon dioxide.
 Shaama is also keen on making quantum chemical predictions more reliable.
 She is developing algorithms inspired from signal processing to make otherwise prohibitive but accurate kinetics theories more tractable for routine studies.